MSP Marketing Tools: Top 7 Free Picks for Powerful Marketing

 Like it or not, headlines can make or break the success of marketing content.
 Even the best-written blog post or Facebook post may not attract many readers or shares if it has an uncompelling headline.
 (Check out our article with 100 MSP Content Ideas for inspiration on marketing content.)

-CoSchedule’s Headline Analyzer scans headlines and gives them a score based on factors such as how likely the headline is to achieve social shares or attract readers.
+Capitalize My Title Analyzer scans headlines and gives them a score based on factors such as readability and SEO.
 And it’s free!